raystack/compass/README.md

 ## Usage

 Compass is purely API-driven.
 It is very easy to get started with Compass.
-It provides CLI, HTTP and GRPC APIs for simpler developer experience.
+It provides CLI and HTTP APIs for simpler developer experience.

 #### CLI